FritzViljoen/FritzViljoen.github.io/_posts/2019-05-01-cinderella.md

 Knowing my skills, they asked me whether I could help de-pain the process, some form of web-scrubber to isolate the information they were looking for...so I did.

-So for this project were going to use Python and its community driven libraries like, Pandas & BeautifulSoup.
+So for this project we’re going to use Python and its community driven libraries like, Pandas & BeautifulSoup.
 Python code block:
 ```python
 import datetime